leonschoi/ClickCount/ClickCounter/2 ClickCounter Installation.md

 # 2. ClickCounter Installation

-## 1. App file copy
+## 1. Copy app files

-There is one directory in the setup file:
+There is one directory for ClickCounter in the setup file:

 - `\Program Files\YIC\ClickCounter\`